 5. Tipping is expected for anything and everything

 You will also find that non-uniformed men will put your bags into a long-haul bus and then others take them out at the destination.
-These are not official workers of the bus company, so their only salary is tips, therefore you need to pay them.
+These are not official workers of the bus company, so often their only income is from tips, therefore you need to pay them.
 If you don’t tip – or do tip but not well enough – you might expect to be publicly humiliated by a shout-out.
-10-20 pesos is about right in most cases.
 If you’re near a border, they will usually take foreign notes as well.